AguaClara/Textbook/Reactor Characteristics/Reactor_Characteristics.rst

     E_{\left(t^{\star} \right)} =\frac{{\rm C(x,t)}\rlap{-} V }{{\rm M}}

 The position in the reactor where the concentration measurements are made can be changed to the reactor effluent by substituting L for x.
-Substituting Equation 1.10 into the definition of $x'^{2} $we obtain:
+Substituting Equation 1.10 into the definition of :math:`x'^{2}` we obtain:

 .. math::